The conference theme will be: Embracing and Bridging Differences.

 All proposals will be read by a Committee, a dedicated group of readers representing different perspectives and backgrounds.
 The readers conduct a review of all submissions and rank them on a numerical scale.

 The Committee reviewers use the following criteria:

 Back to top

 FIGT runs on the dedicated work of our members who volunteer hundreds of hours of their time and talents.
 It is a nonprofit organization recognized under US law and operates with a limited budget that does not permit compensation for presenters.
-All conference presenters must sign their contracts within 7 days of receipt and register for the conference and pay the full registration fee before the Early Bird deadline (date to be announced).
+All conference presenters must sign their contracts within 7 days of receipt and register for the conference and pay the full registration fee before the Early Bird deadline, January 10, 2020.
 Presenters shall also cover their own travel and accommodation.
 If your proposal is accepted, you will receive a contract.
 If you require financial assistance to attend the conference, you will find information about our David C Pollock Scholarship here.
 Special conditions may apply for keynote speakers.